MULTI-TIERED TECHNICAL SUPPORT

 Tier/Level 3 (T3/L3)

 This is the highest level of support in a three-tiered technical support model responsible for handling the most difficult or advanced problems.
-It is synonymous with level 3 support, support line 3 denoting expert level troubleshooting and analysis methods.
-These individuals are experts in their fields and are responsible for not only assisting both Tier I and Tier II personnel, but with the research and development of solutions to new or unknown issues.
+It is synonymous with level 3 support or support line 3 denoting expert level troubleshooting and analysis methods.
+Out of the 3 support levels, Tier -3 professionals are experts in their fields and are responsible for not only assisting both Tier I and Tier II personnel, but with the research and development of solutions to new or unknown issues.
 Note that Tier III technicians have the same responsibility as Tier II technicians in reviewing the work order and assessing the time already spent with the customer so that the work is prioritized and time management is sufficiently utilized.
 If it is determined that a problem can be solved, this group is responsible for designing and developing one or more courses of action, evaluating each of these courses in a test case environment, and implementing the best solution to the problem.
 Once the solution is verified, it is delivered to the customer and made available for future troubleshooting and analysis.